back to top

 Polo Game in Jaipur

-In 1933, Jaipur polo team carved a unique and an unbeaten record till date, by winning all the open tournaments in the United Kingdom and the Indian Championship successively from the year 1930 to 1938.
-However, national disturbance and malice caused by the Second World War gave crippling setback to the sport in the 1940's.
-Hence, in the Indian context, the whole burden of reviving polo game and maintaining the grounds fell on the Indian Polo Association.
-After a series of discussions, conclusion was designed that in order to revive the equestrian sport in the country, the country has to invite several foreign teams of polo, which would play exhibition matches at different locations across the country.
-In 1950, the Argentine Polo team was invited by India to take part in its tournaments in Jaipur, Delhi and Bombay.
+Hence, in the Indian context, the whole burden of reviving the polo game and maintaining the grounds fell on the Indian Polo Association.
+After a series of discussions, the conclusion was drawn that in order to revive the equestrian sport in the country, the country has to invite several foreign teams of polo, which would play exhibition matches at different locations across the country.
+In 1950, the Argentine Polo team was invited by India to take part in its tournaments in Jaipur, Delhi, and Bombay.
 In 1955, the Pakistan Army Polo team was invited in a similar series of events.
 Both these visits carry utmost importance towards Indian Polo.
-Finally, Jaipur, Delhi, Calcutta and Bombay started initiating tournaments in the country at faster pace.
-In this initiative, Calcutta took the lead as Polo was a popular game among the sports-loving people of Bengal.

 Polo Game in Jodhpur

-The premier planner of Jodhpur polo was Lieutenant –General Maharaja Sir Pratap Singh (1843-1922), brother of Maharaja of Jodhpur.
-General Pratap Singh founded Jodhpur Lancers, and institutionalized them to Polo.
+The premier planner of Jodhpur polo was Lieutenant–General Maharaja Sir Pratap Singh (1843-1922), brother of Maharaja of Jodhpur.
+General Pratap Singh founded Jodhpur Lancers and institutionalized them to Polo.

 Polo Game in Punjab